618 “me gusta”

 All in all, I believe that the right helper will come to us at the right time, so that we can share a part of our life journey together.
 I am thankful that this workaway platform makes this possible.
 So write to us and we will always reply (within two days), and hopefully greet you at our beloved countryside home! ^_^

-I dream to find people who are used to work with their hands efficiently (fast and good result) and love physical activity.
+I dream to find people who are used to working with their hands efficiently (fast and good result) and love physical activity.
 That people do not need to be physically very strong or specifically trained, but practically minded, able to learn fast new manual skills, and are willing to get things finished in a reasonable time.
-They also would need to be able to keep on a task with endurance and concentration and last but not least be caring not to create damages while their work.
+They also would need to be able to keep on a task with endurance and concentration and last but not least take care not to create damages while they work.

 Musicians would also be very, very welcomed as I do not have a TV.
 After working time, I would love to enjoy live music.
 I play the violin and sometimes like to sing.
 If wished and joyful to all, I offer to free the musicians from other works for their time of playing music for all.

 I have children and I am grateful for every moment they are with me.
 They are one week at their mother’s place and one week at my place.
 In the week where they are with me, I do spend nearly all time with them and I would expect workawayers to take their free time during the period that I am not around.

 In the time without kids I will be often around the workawayers in the time the Kids live with me I stay mostly in privacy with them.
 I work every day from Tuesday till Friday from 8 am till 1.30 pm at my Job.
 That means I only can collect workawayers from train station after 2.15 pm.
 In the week I have the kids I be busy between 6 and 8 pm to bring the kids to bed.

 We have one double and one single room for guests in a separate part of the house.
 This area is nicely renovated with exposed timbers, which are filled with natural clay.
 The rooms have washbasins.